sethiele/rss-campain/readme.txt

 == Upgrade Notice ==
+= 1.2.2 =
+* Bugfixing URL to the Post is Fixed

 = 1.2.1 =
 * Fix a Issue

 == Changelog ==
+= 1.2.2 =
+* Bugfix: URL in the Feed is fixed
+* Backend Menue optimized

 = 1.2.1 =
 * Move Screenshots to own subdir
 * <b>Closed Issues:<b>